michaelchoie/Deep_Learning/11. generate_tv_script/README.md

 # TV Script Generator

 ## Overview
-By using machine learning techniques such as word2vec and seq2seq, we can teach a recurrent neural network how to write a TV script by training it on sample Simpsons text.
+By using machine learning techniques such as word2vec and LSTM, we can teach a recurrent neural network how to write a TV script by training it on sample Simpsons text.
 The following modules prepare and process our text data.

 ## Key Files
 __preprocess.py__ - in charge of creating an embedding layer, punctuation tokenization, functions to handle pickle files <br />